betsyval/data-sharing-workshop/_episodes/text-lesson_1.md

 ---
-title: Text Lesson
+title: Introduction
-teaching: null
+teaching: 20
-exercises: null
+exercises: 10
-duration: null
+duration: 30
 summary: This template shows you how to use the various different special text boxes on offer.
 questions: null